Ken’s Guide to General Plumbing

 Frozen pipes are both dangerous and inconvenient.
 When pipes freeze, the water inside expands and can cause cracks, leaks, or breaks in the joints.
 If your pipes break and start leaking, it can cause some serious damage to the rest of your home.
 Additionally, if the water in your pipes is frozen, you won’t be able to take showers, wash dishes, run the washing machine, or any other task that requires running water.

-Here are a few quick tips on preventing the pipes in your home from freezing during winter:
+Here are a few quick tips on preventing your pipes from freezing:

 - Keep your house temperature at least 65 degrees or higher, even if you’re leaving the house for the weekend.
 We have seen some people go lower, and while they have seen no damage when setting their thermostats to 60, we recommend playing on the safe side.